-A study of vectors; statics, and dynamics of particles; momentum, work, and energy; conservation law; mechanics of rigid bodies.
-Prerequisite: MTH 241.
-Three lectures and four hours of laboratory a week.
+The first course in a two semester calculus-based introduction to physics.
+This course offers an introduction to vectors; statics, and dynamics of particles; momentum, work, and energy; conservation law; and mechanics of rigid bodies.
+Three lecture hours and three hours of laboratory a week.
+Prerequisite: A grade of C or higher in Math 231 or consent of the Department.

-PHY 244 Electricity and Magnetism
+PHY244 Electricity and Magnetism